 When caring for your heart, there are a number of things to look at and balance.
 Your heart can be affected by diets and habits, exercise and mental health and taking preventative measures.
 Here are five tips to help you gain control of your heart health to minimize your risk of heart disease.

-- Don’t Skip Out On Regular Medical Checkups – Make it a priority to at least schedule your yearly physical with your general practitioner.
+- Don’t Miss Regular Medical Checkups – Make it a priority to at least schedule your yearly physical with your general practitioner.
 There are a number of minor tests that can evaluate your blood pressure and cholesterol.
 Plus, you can also check in with your doctor about any other concerns that you might have.

 - Replace Bad Habits – Eating fried foods, smoking cigarettes, excessive alcohol drinking and lack of exercise are all really bad habits that can be replaced to help your heart stay healthy longer.
 Replace those fatty, fried foods with smoked salmon or tuna.
 Instead of smoking a cigarette, go for a long walk.
 Replace alcohol with green tea or healthy shakes filled with protein and walnuts.
 Some habits are hard to break, but necessary to promote good heart health.